martinmoene/PhysUnits-RT/README.md

 ### Input

-A textual specification of a quantity can be converted to a quantity via function `to_quantity()` as the following examples demonstrates.
+A textual specification of a quantity can be converted to a quantity via function `to_quantity()` as the following example demonstrates.

 ```C++
 #include <iostream>